reppard/puppet-docker_systemd/README.md

   * `enable`: Takes any `enable` value accepted by the `Service` resource type (Default `true`).

+  * `hostname`: The hostname associated with the container.

   * `image`: The name of the docker image to use.

+  * `privileged`: If set to 'true' give extended privileges to this container.

   * `pull_image`: Always pull image before starting the container.
 (Default `false`)